-in relation to work, indicates not merely the absence of disease or infirmity, it also includes the physical and mental elements affecting health, which are directly related to safety and hygiene at work.
+in relation to work, the term refers to .... not merely the absence of disease or infirmity, it also includes the physical and mental elements affecting health, which are directly related to safety and hygiene at work.
 [ILO C155]

-humanitarian demining
+humanitarian demining see demining.

-see demining.
-(In IMAS standards and guides, the terms demining and humanitarian demining are interchangeable.)
+Note: In IMAS standards and guides, the terms demining and humanitarian demining are interchangeable.